 I follow the ethical code laid down by the British Association for Counselling and Psychotherapy https://www.bacp.co.uk/

-Type of therapy - Face to face and online using Zoom.
+Type of therapy - Online using Zoom.

 Counselling - What is it?

 Counselling is a psychological therapy which can help reduce emotional distress.
 As a counsellor I provide a space for you to explore your difficulty safely and without judgement so you can make sense of what has been happening to you and work out ways to get through and feel stronger.
 Counselling focuses on your thoughts, feelings, actions, physical reactions in your body, past experiences, memories and relationships with others.
 Our work together aims to help you understand your difficulties, find self-acceptance and move on with your life, building on the strengths and resources that you already have.